How many amps do air conditioners use?

 The electrical current (measured in Amperes or ‘amps‘ for short) needed to run an air conditioner is directly proportional to how much the AC unit will affect your electricity bill.

 Here is a table of how many amps do different sizes of air conditioners (in BTU) draw.
-Below the table, you will find what factors determine the number of amps needed and how you can calculate how many amps your air conditioner uses.
+Below the table, you will find what factors determine the number of amps needed, air conditioner amperage chart, and how you can calculate how many amps your air conditioner uses.